Jon Mann's Photo

 One Amazing Thing I’ve Done

-In 1963, as a young Navy Seaman based at Anacostia Naval Air Station outside of Washington DC, my friend, John Evans and I went AWOL to the Poor Peoples March on Washington for Jobs and Freedom to see Martin Luther King.
-We were told there would be a race riot and confined to base, it was the most peaceful demonstration I have ever been to.
+In 1963, as a young Navy Seaman based at Anacostia Naval Air Station outside of Washington DC, my friend, John Evans and I went AWOL to attend the Poor Peoples March on Washington for Jobs and Freedom with Martin Luther King.

+We were confined to base and told there would be a race riot.
+It was the most peaceful demonstration I have ever been to.
 It opened my eyes to racism and inequality in the early days of the Civil Rights Movement.
 America still has a long way to go to end bigotry and the class struggle.

 After the Navy I would hitchhike to rock concerts and demonstrations all over the country; Kent State, the Battle in Seattle, Million Mom March, and every anti-Vietnam moratorium.